Rear naked choke

-The choke has two variations: in one version, the attacker's arm encircles the opponent's neck and then grabs their own biceps on the other arm (see below for details); in the second version, the attacker clasps their hands together instead after encircling the opponent's neck.
-Recent studies have shown that the rear-naked choke takes an average of 8.9 seconds to render an opponent unconscious regardless of the grip that is used.
+The choke has two variations: in one version, the attacker's arm encircles the opponent's neck and then grabs their biceps/shoulder on the other arm (see below for details); in the second version, the attacker clasps their hands together instead after encircling the opponent's neck.
+Recent studies have shown that the rear-naked choke takes an average of 8.9 seconds to render an opponent unconscious, regardless of the grip that is used.

 "Figure four" or "short" variation

-This variant is considered to be a "blood choke" because it restricts blood flow to the brain via the carotid arteries.
-When applied correctly, it can cause temporary unconsciousness in a few seconds.
-The following is a description of this technique using the right arm:
+This variant is a blood choke because it restricts blood flow to the brain via the carotid arteries.
+When applied correctly, it can cause temporary unconsciousness in a few seconds (however, it can also be used to damage the trachea, larynx and hyoid bone as well as other parts of the neck and produce a neck crank by compressing the front of the neck and pulling upwards into the chin).
+The following is a description of this technique using the right arm (the same can be done with the left arm, changing roles of the choking and securing arms):